Follow the link for Zimbabwe Covid-19 Latest Travel News.

 A fantastic alternative to dining at a restaurant is a ride on the Royal Livingstone Express.
 This is a formal and exquisite touring and dining experience aboard a classic steam train, which take you to the Victoria Falls Bridge and then through Mosi-oa-Tunya National Park.
 This is a 5-star dining experience which will not disappoint.

-There are a couple of small shopping malls in Livingstone, the main ones being Falls Park Mall and Mosi-oa-Tunya Square.
-These are located along the main road - the one that runs from Victoria Falls into Livingstone town.
-You will find a music store, a popular seafood restaurant, fast food restaurants, curio shops, and some supermarkets.
+There are a couple of small shopping malls in Livingstone, the main one being Mosi-oa-Tunya Square.
+It is located along the main road - the one that runs from Victoria Falls into Livingstone town, on which you will find a music store, a popular seafood restaurant, fast food restaurants, curio shops, and some supermarkets.
 There are other shops lined up along the main road including clothing shops, boutiques, grocery stores, and pharmacies.

 Craft stores and curio markets offer a variety of products from sculptures and paintings to wall hangings and handmade jewellery (bracelets, earrings, and necklaces) with a cultural meaning.
 There is also a souvenir shop which sells postcards, local crafts and wall hangings.